Outpatient Addiction Treatment Services

 Outpatient services are available for women in Denver, Colorado through Denver Women’s Recovery.

 Quite often, women take a step down approach for their after-care once they complete inpatient drug or alcohol rehab.
 For those who do, they go from inpatient treatment directly into an IOP (intensive outpatient treatment) program.

-Regardless of what your treatment needs are, if you have completed an inpatient program, we can help you.
+Regardless of what your treatment needs are, we can help you.
 We offer outpatient rehab services for women in need, and we’re able to target your treatment accordingly.

 Inpatient Care vs. Outpatient Care in Denver: Which is Better?

 As a woman who is suffering from an addiction, you may be concerned about getting the right treatment.
 Sometimes this can be quite confusing for women because they want to be sure they’re making the right choice.